Mobile-Only Banks vs Traditional Banks: Which is better for you?

 While fintech is riskier, the rewards far exceed the dangers.
 The industry is regarded as risky because of the flexible nature of fintech laws.
 However, people continue to use it because it provides a quicker, less costly, more inventive, and user-friendly experience.
 As well as other services not available at regular banks.

-Stricter restrictions, of course, result in lesser risk, making conventional banks the safer alternative.
+Stricter restrictions, of course, result in a lesser risk, making conventional banks the safer alternative.
 However, leveraging financial technology is critical if you want to stay competitive, reach more people, and deliver a better customer experience.
 Just make sure you're utilizing a well-known and, if required, compatible software or service.
 For example, to guarantee that both merchant and customer data is securely handled in credit card transactions, our payment gateway must be PCI DSS certified.

 Banking online is easier than ever at an age when nearly everyone has access to the Internet, even when on the go.
 You may now access your account at any time, making money management a breeze, which is especially useful if you own a business.